official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 238

-The Report of the Iraq Inquiry*  whether the real reason for a military conflict was access to oil and oil contracts;
+*  whether the real reason for a military conflict was access to oil and oil contracts;
 *  the desire for a vote in the House of Commons before any commitment of UK

 forces to Iraq;